 The Communication Disorders Foundation began in 1985 and became official in 1986 as a nonprofit organization of volunteers supporting speech-language pathology and audiology through fundraising for scholarships to graduate students in Virginia’s communication sciences and disorders programs, and supporting achievement and honoring excellence in student and colleague accomplishments.

 Over 32 years, 51 different individuals have served on the CDF Board of Trustees.
 Our posts are generally for three years, although we welcome longer stays of hard workers.
-We also welcome new applicants, particularly if you’re good at fundraising, because that’s what we’re about—raising money and awarding scholarships to students like Elizabeth Rainville (ODU) and Victoria Thomas (UVA) honored recipients of our 2017 scholarships.
+We also welcome new applicants, particularly if you’re good at fundraising, because that’s what we’re about—raising money and awarding scholarships to students like Julia Spong (UVA) and Emily C. Speaks (Radford) honored recipients of our 2018 scholarships.
 We also sponsor an auction at the annual SHAV Conference as our primary fundraiser, and we give $1000 to students for outstanding posters at the Conference.
 We award our peers with special recognition (the Martha Mullins Callender Award, Friends of the Foundation Award) each year.
 We’re separate from SHAV, yet we work closely with the SHAV Board and SHAV’s management firm as allies and colleagues.

 PROJECTS of the CDF